Designing Premises Cabling Systems

 TIA-568-C revision proposes to change the nomenclature of structured cabling systems.
-Here is an explanation of the proposal, as of 12/2008.
+Here is an explanation of the changes.

 All equipment rooms require uninterruptible conditioned power, a separate data ground, air conditioning and an adequate amount of floor space.
 Proper designers and installers of these systems should be consulted if the cabling designer is not familiar with or licensed for this work.

 Cabling Design Criteria

 Cabling for premises networks has many options, mostly determined by performance of the cabling.
 Today, one can choose UTP cabling of grades, called categories, commonly referred to as Cat 5 (Category 5), Cat 5e (enhanced Category 5), Cat 6 and Cat 6A (augmented Category 6).
 Higher ratings are for cables with higher bandwidth and other performance specifications, explained here.
 Likewise, fiber is rated as OM1, OM2, OM3 and some called OM3+ by manufacturers until OM4 standards are ratified.
 Again, higher ratings are for fiber with higher bandwidth capability, explained here.